autovisionproject/COLA/README.md

 ```

 ## Acknowledgement
-This repo is built upon the following projects.
+This repo is built upon the following project.
 We sincerely appreciate for their contributions.

 1. [SD-Lora-CL](https://github.com/WuYichen-97/SD-Lora-CL)